 Where do you find that extra money for college?
 Maybe you can cut back on eating out.
 If you take a lunch to work each day rather than hit the local fast-food restaurant, you could save $40 or so a week.
 Those are dollars that can go to your children's college education.
 Maybe you can give up that gourmet coffee on the way to work or cancel subscriptions to magazines that you no longer read.
 You might also give up or reduce your cable-TV service.

 It is also never too early to begin researching potential scholarships and grants.
 These programs can take a hefty bite out of the cost of a college education.
 Scholarships today are not only available for sports or athletic achievements.
-Students can receive scholarships based on their skills in foreign languages, community service or writing talents.
+Students can receive scholarships based on their skills in foreign languages, community service, or writing talents.
 Parents just have to research to find a scholarship program that fits their children.

-These seem like small steps, but they can add up to significant savings.
+These seem like small steps, but they can add significant savings.
 The key is to start taking these small steps as early as possible.
 Saving for your children's college education too late can make the task seem financially overwhelming.